The Dungeon Core Assembly

 A gate opened in the arena, and Haku-san arrived.

 "Welcome, Haku-san.
-Well, I tried building an arena, but the monsters aren't ready yet.
-It's a bit embarrassing."
+Well, I tried building an arena, but the monster roster isn't filled out yet.
+How embarrassing."

-This place is about the size of a sports field, which is the maximum we could manage without running into the neighboring [Flame Cavern].
-Ontentoo said we wouldn't bump into them if we dug further down, so I plan to expand by digging deeper next time.
+This place is about the size of a sports field, but it's squeezed into the gaps alongside the neighboring [Flame Cavern] and barely fits.
+Ittetsu mentioned we wouldn't run into them if we dug further down, so the plan is to expand deeper in the future.

 "So, about this team battle… you'll accept, won't you?"